Waterproofing Suspended Concrete Slab

 Sealing Below the Suspended Slab

 Sometimes the slabs crack and water penetrates into the area below.
-Many cases the chances of completing a repair from the water side (top) is almost impossible.
-The cost of repairs prohibitively exorbitant.
+In many cases, the chances of completing a repair from the waterside (top) are almost impossible.
+The cost of repairs are prohibitively exorbitant.
 This often, means necessary repairs to stop leak/s are often delayed or avoided completely.

 • MAXREST • MAXSEAL FLEX • MAXMESH • MAXJOINT ELASTIC • MAXPLUG.